 Energy generation is the main source of greenhouse gas emissions for most institutions, according to the Association for the Advancement of Sustainability in Higher Education (AASHE).
 Along with decreasing their impact on climate change, colleges can save money and insulate themselves from ever-increasing utility rates by implementing conservation measures and choosing renewable sources of energy.

 The EPA’s Green Power Partnership Program provides impartial support to organizations of all sizes that are interested in transitioning to clean, renewable energy sources.
-Their recent webinar describes many creative ways that colleges and universities have used to finance their solar energy projects.
+Their recent webinar describes many creative ways that colleges and universities have financed their solar energy projects.
 Here are seven proven methods:

 - Student fees: Many institutions have “green” funds that students contribute to, either voluntarily or mandatorily, as part of their student fees.
-Though these are typically small contributions (often under $10), when collected across the student body, they can be used to fund large projects or as matching funds when applying for grants.
+Although these are typically small contributions (often under $10), when collected across the student body, they can help fund large projects or serve as matching funds for grants.

 - Revolving green funds: Based on the idea that “being green saves green,” the cost savings that result from a sustainable initiative are deposited back into the fund, which can support future projects.
 These funds are also a professional development opportunity for students, who can submit funding proposals for sustainable initiatives or serve as board members who oversee the fund.